fynv/ThrustRTC/docs/README.md

 ctx = trtc.Context()
 ```

+**Note:** The remaining of this section is about how to write and launch your own kernels using a context object.
+If you are only interested in using the built-in algorithms, you can skip them an go ahead from [Device Viewable Objects](#device-viewable-objects).

 ### Launching a Kernel

-User can use a context object to launch a kernel providing the following information:
+User can use a Context object to launch a kernel providing the following information:

 * Grid Dimensions
 * Block Dimensions